Health Care Coverage Advantages: Obamacare vs Non-Obamacare Plans

 Coverage for Longer, If You Want It

 If you hear “short term health insurance” and think of coverage that lasts only a few months, think again.
-Many states now allow customers to purchase up to four back-to-back 90-day policies at one time, which means that you can buy up to nearly a year of short term health insurance coverage.
-The CMS is also considering a proposal put forth by the Trump administration to allow a single short term health insurance policy to last up to one year, eliminating the need to purchase multiple consecutive policies.
-Of course, if you need insurance for even just a month at a time, you have that option as well with short term health care coverage.
+Many states now allow customers to purchase up to 364 days of insurance coverage.
+In states that only allow 90-days of coverage, some of those states, however, do allow consumers to purchase four back-to-back 90-day policies at one time, which means that you can buy up to nearly a year of short term health insurance coverage.
+Of course, if you need insurance for just a month at a time, you have that option as well with short term health care coverage.

 Extra Plan Features